KobOlek/laser-tag/README.md

 # LaserTag-α

 Software realisation of LaserTag-α, made with Python and CV2.
-Requires Camera Modul and a laser pointer.
+Requires Camera Module and a laser pointer.